Onyenachi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this is the readme for my lover lola beauty
+this section contain all the neccessary srcipts for the task on C